Tall Poppy Theory™

 A mixed-methods study of high-performing women across six countries and multiple sectors revealed a pattern that challenges much of the conventional advice given to workplace bullying targets.

-Participants pursued a range of response strategies.
-Some escalated through formal channels.
+Participants pursued a range of response pathways.
+Some used formal channels.
 Some chose to leave.
-Some stayed and endured.
+Some stayed.
 No single pathway guaranteed a good outcome.
-But one factor consistently separated the women who emerged with their careers and wellbeing intact from those who did not.

 This research has been accepted for presentation to the International Association on Workplace Bullying and Harassment (IAWBH) 2026 Conference in Canberra, Australia.
 The IAWBH Conference is the premier international forum for workplace bullying scholarship.